Alfthrpy/storage-checking/README.md

 ## Overview

 This program helps you analyze and check the size of folders within a specified directory.
 It calculates the size of each folder and lists them in descending order based on their size.
-The program skips empty folders and provides real-time updates on the size of folders being processed.

 ## Features

 - Calculates and displays the size of each folder.
-- Skips empty folders and provides a message indicating their emptiness.
 - Lists folders that are larger than 500MB.
 - Allows you to navigate into subdirectories and repeat the process.

 ## Installation

-To use this program, you need Python installed on your machine.
-No additional libraries are required.
+To use this program, you need Python installed on your machine. or you can download executable file in Release

-## Usage
+## Usage with cloning project

 1. **Clone or download the repository**:
    ```bash